Order types

 Hargreaves Lansdown cannot guarantee that your stop loss or limit order will be executed, even if the share price reaches the limit price or stop price you have set.
 If you are not comfortable with this, you should not use this service.

-After the share price reaches the limit price or stop price you set we will attempt to place your deal in the market.
-However, share prices can change in seconds and if a share price has moved by the time we attempt to place your deal it may not be executed at the price you have set, or at all.
+After the share price reaches the limit price or stop price you set, we will attempt to place your deal in the market.
+However, share prices can change in seconds, and if a share price has moved by the time we attempt to place your deal, it may not be executed at the price you have set, or at all.

-Limit orders - If the bid price is lower than your sell limit price or the offer price is higher than your buy limit price when we attempt to place your deal, it will not be dealt and your limit order will remain pending until it is successfully executed or expires.
+Limit orders – if the bid price is lower than your sell limit price or the offer price is higher than your buy limit price when we attempt to place your deal, it will not be dealt and your limit order will remain pending until it is successfully executed or expires.

-Stop loss orders - If the bid price is higher than your stop loss price when we attempt to place your deal, it will not be dealt and your stop loss order will remain pending until it is successfully executed or expires.
-However, where, on occasion, we are able to obtain an improvement on that bid price though our Price Improver service we may execute your order at a price above your stop loss price.
+Stop loss orders – if the bid price is higher than your stop loss price when we attempt to place your deal, it will not be dealt and your stop loss order will remain pending until it is successfully executed or expires.
+However, where, on occasion, we are able to obtain an improvement on that bid price through our Price Improver service, we may execute your order at a price above your stop loss price.
+If the bid price is lower than your stop loss price, we will attempt to place your deal at the first possible opportunity on the best terms (price) currently available in the market.
+This means that in gapping or illiquid markets (where it is difficult to sell assets), your deal may be placed at a lower price than your stop loss price.

-Risk of Gapping
+Risk of gapping

 Movements in price can be unpredictable.
-A sudden shift in bid price up or down, without trading at the prices in between (known as ‘gapping’) may only last a few minutes or less, but can result in a significant loss.
-Instruments like exchange traded products (ETPs), including exchange traded funds (ETFs) are more susceptible to ‘gapping’.
+A sudden shift in bid price up or down, without trading at the prices in between (known as ‘gapping’), may last only a few minutes or less but can result in a significant loss.
+Instruments like exchange traded products (ETPs), including exchange traded funds (ETFs), are more susceptible to ‘gapping’.

 For example: